alipzsh/knowledge-base/methodology.md

   whether it was handled by http or JS. e.g. after multiple requests we get redirected without a 302 code in the requests.

-  Q3: does the parameter work even if the condition is true? e.g. will there be a redirection even if you are already logged in?

   ==> if it's JavaScript handled; we infer that:

-  1. this is an interesting parameter;
-  2. there is a DOM source that takes the redirect-URL as input
+  1. there is a DOM source that takes the redirect-URL as input
-  3. there is a sink that takes us to that URL
+  2. there is a sink that takes us to that URL

   EX1:
   source -> token